stanfordjournalism/llm-tinker/README.md

 A basic repo demonstrating how to set up a local LLM environment using Ollama and LangChain.

 - `llm_tinker.ipynb`: A Jupyter Notebook that demonstrates how to use Ollama with LangChain.
-- `label_trump_tweets.ipynb`: A Jupyter Notebook that demonstrates how to use Ollama with LangChain to classify, or label, tweets about Trump.
+- `label_trump_tweets.ipynb`: A Jupyter Notebook that demonstrates how to use Ollama with LangChain to classify, or label, tweets by Trump.
 The notebook demonstrates how to identify tweets by type (text-only, media-only, or both).
 Your task to perform additional classification of the tweets by building on this notebook, e.g. to classify the tweets by sentiment or topic.

 ## Setup